NDF BOARD

 Frith lives in Wellington with her two daughters and dog and is a recent convert to mountain biking.

-VALERIE LOVE (NATIONAL LIBRARY OF NEW ZEALAND REP)
+VALERIE LOVE (NATIONAL LIBRARY OF NEW ZEALAND REP, CONFERENCE AND WORKSHOP PROGRAM)

 Valerie Love is Kaipupuri Pūranga Matihiko Matua Senior Digital Archivist at the Alexander Turnbull Library, Te Puna Mātauranga o Aotearoa National Library of New Zealand, and is responsible for the transfer, ingest and management of born-digital heritage collections.
 Valerie is a regular presenter and trainer on digital archiving and digital collections management, and is passionate about helping individuals and community groups to better maintain and preserve their own digital files.